Terms

 Semantics

-if is the following syntax sugar:
+if is the following syntactic sugar:

 if b1 { e1 } else-if b2 { e2 } ... else-if b_{n-1} { e_{n-1} } else { en }